Category Archives: Uncategorized

 Shortlist for the Melbourne Prize for Literature

-Reblogged from Melbourne High School Library:
+Melbourne High School Library

 The shortlist for the Melbourne Prize for Literature is out as well as the Best Writing.